homebase-id/odin-core/README.md

 - pippin.dotyou.cloud
 - merry.dotyou.cloud

 > Their certificates are located in `odin-core/services/Odin.Hosting/https` and are updated every 3 months.
 You need to ensure they're up to date locally.

+## Contributing

+Contributions are highly Welcomed 💙 .
+Feel free to open PRs for small issues such as typos.
+For large issues or features, please open an issue and wait for it to be assigned to you.

+You can reach out to us on our [Discord](<INSERT DISCORD LINK>) server if you have any questions or need help.

 ### Security disclosures

 If you discover any security issues, please send an email to security@homebase.id.
 The email is automatically CCed to the entire team and we'll respond promptly.